Lessons Learned Working With Sass and CSS Variables

 }

-The first step is to identify Design Strategies (which set Property Groups) and encoding them as Sass mixins:
+The first step is to identify Design Rules (which set Property Groups) and encoding them as Sass mixins:

 1